TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 ### Second iteration

 As the first results were not satisfying, we decided to include the cognats in our second iteration.
-We've worked on Google Colab to pre-process our data (punctuation), tokenize the sentences, and put the number and whihch cognates each sentence has as a feature.
+We've worked on Google Colab to pre-process our data (punctuation), tokenize the sentences, and put the number and whihch cognates in the sentences where they have been identified.

 With a threshold set at 0.5, we have the following results: